wesbos/es6-articles/34 - Promises.md

 In the next couple of posts, we're going to learn all about `promise`.
 In order to get the most out of these lessons, you need to know two things.

-First of all, `promises` are often used when you're fetching a JSON API and doing some AJAX work.
+First of all, `promise`s are often used when you're fetching a JSON API and doing some AJAX work.
 As an example, take a look at my [blog API](http://wesbos.com/wp-json/wp/v2/posts).
 You can see that it lists my blog posts as JSON.

 Secondly, I'm going to be using a thing called `fetch` to be able to `fetch` in this JSON API.
 It's not a library, it's actually something built right into the browser.
 It returns a `promise`.